Introduction

 Website conversion can be overwhelming.
 We get it.
 It can feel like an ominous task that’s hard to set up, tedious to manage, and tricky to measure.
 But don’t worry, we’ve got your back.
 We’ll help walk you through the entire process so you can start converting more website visitors into leads and customers.

 That’s right, you can already see where we’re heading can’t you?
 Instead of focusing on more website traffic, first you should make sure your website is converting existing traffic effectively.
 Why send more traffic to a dead end road?
-If you setup your website like a freeway with strategic exit ramps (also known as conversion points), you’ll increase your leads, customers, and sales.
+If you setup your website like a freeway with strategic exit ramps (also known as conversion points or conversion events), you’ll increase your leads, customers, and sales.
 Ok, now you get it.
 Let’s dig in.

 What is Website Conversion?